Disaster and Humanitarian Response Aided by Weather Intelligence

 Team Rubicon does not have a meteorologist on staff.
 In the organization’s early years, it relied on multiple weather sources to piece together forecasts when planning response efforts.

 Baron has delivered a streamlined weather solution to Team Rubicon.
 High-quality, up-to-the-minute weather data is now visible throughout the entire organization, enabling more effective monitoring and forecasting of weather conditions.
-Utilizing Baron Threat Net, a web-based platform with a companion app, the staff can access in-depth data for severe events, including hurricanes and tornados.
+Utilizing Baron weather data, the staff can access in-depth data for severe events, including hurricanes and tornados.

 Lauren who doesn’t have a meteorologist background says Baron delivers actionable current and forecast data when they need it most.